blazarlabs-io/wine-tokenization-cip68-updates-service/README.md

 ### 7.1.
 IPFS API

-- 4001 (IPFS Swarm port)
-- 5001 (IPFS API port)
-- 8080 (IPFS Gateway port)

-Let's assume you have a local image called image_test.png.
+Let's assume you have a local image called yourimage.png.
 You can upload it to IPFS either via the IPFS command line or via a direct HTTP request to the API.

 ```
 curl -u <youruser>>:<yourpassword> -X POST http://localhost:8082/add \